Kaan-1/FLSim/README.md

 - **Reputation based client selection**: Picks clients based on their historical response times

+- **Reputation-update based client selection**: Picks clients whose local updates are close to other clients

 - **Multi-criteria based client selection**: Selects clients using a combination of factors such as:
     - Response time
     - Dataset size